DanialFiroozi/landio/README.md

 # React + Vite

+This is React.js project bootstraped via react, some vanilla js codes and bootstrap 5.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: